Ko wai Tāwhaki?

 Listed below are some other famous Māori myths we would suggest are worth exploring.

-- Tūtānekai and Hinemoa (Rotorua, te waiata Pōkarekare ana)
+- Tūtānekai and Hinemoa (Rotorua, subject of te waiata Pōkarekare ana)

-- Aoraki and his brothers (Kā Tiritiri o Te Moana or the Southern Alps)
+- Aoraki and his brothers (Kā Tiritiri o Te Moana / the Southern Alps)